pinknetworkx/atomicmarket-contract/README.md

 - **Collection fees**

 	Collections can define a market fee between 0 and 15% in the AtomicAssets contract.
-This fee is repected by the AtomicMarket and paid to the authors of the collection.
+This fee is respected by the AtomicMarket and paid to the authors of the collection.